www.thementawai.com

 Women traditionally used decorated bamboo containers, which held tobacco along with betel nut and its ingredients.

-Today, the jaua has been largely replaced by small plastic bags and store-bought lighters — quiet symbols of a culture adapting to a rapidly modernizing world.
+Today, the jaua has been largely replaced by small plastic bags — quiet symbols of a culture adapting to a rapidly modernizing world.

 error: Content is protected !!